deep-learning-indaba/Baobab/api/README.md

 * `docker-compose up` to start the web app.
 This will download and provision two containers: one running PostgreSQL and one running the Flask app.
 This will take a while, but once it completes subsequent launches will be much faster.
 * When `docker-compose up` completes, the app should be accessible at [http://127.0.0.1:5000](http://127.0.0.1:5000).

+If you are running the project for the first time , please check the section Database migrations to generate the database

 ## Environment Variables